chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 **3) Recommended:** Investment Policy Statement outlining thesis and criteria for investments

-In the future, we will also offer Nominee-Managed Fish Schools, which are designed specifically for the needs of Emerging Managers.
+**Future Enhancement** we will also offer Nominee-Managed Fish Schools, which are designed specifically for the needs of Emerging Managers.

 The Nominee's Role is to execute investments pursuant to pre-approved mandate.
 The Nominee acts as fiduciary executor, but has no authority outside the agreed upon mandate.